Configure Report Templates

 Repeat

-Select the frequency based on which the scheduled reports should be generated.
+Select the frequency for generating the scheduled report.

 Function